 The Skin of a Bulimic and Drug Addict

-There was a time where people envied my skin.
+There was a time when people envied my skin.
 It was so soft for decades.
-Those that touched it said it was like a baby.
+Those who touched it said it was like a baby.
 But now, not so much.

 This is what my skin looks like almost everywhere.